powerfuljulia/HtautauCP/README.md

 ## Analysis

 A preliminary setup to do some analysis with the events saved in the root file can be found in the `AngularAnalysis` directory.
-This is C++ code and uses ROOT to open the file, loop over the events, build some `TLorentzVectors` of the truth particles, fill some histograms and make some plots.
+This is C++ code and uses ROOT to open the file, loop over the events, build some `TLorentzVectors` of the truth particles (class described [here](https://root.cern.ch/doc/master/classTLorentzVector.html)), fill some histograms and make some plots.
 You can find some tutorials to help you get started with ROOT [here](https://root.cern/doc/v638/group__Tutorials.html).
 We can modify this code to do some of the angular validation we are interested in (this still needs to be added).
 To run the example as is, you can do:

 ```bash
 cd AngularAnalysis